People Mikhail Yu. Tretyakov

 Scientific supervisor of undergraduate and Ph.D. students.
 Since 2006 member of Scientific committee of the Symposium on High Resolution Molecular Spectroscopy (HighRus).

 Journal Editorial Review Boards (Radiophysics and Quantum Electronics, Journal of Chemical Physics, Journal of Molecular Spectroscopy, Molecular Physics, Physical Chemistry Chemical Physics, Journal of Quantitative Spectroscopy and Radiative Transfer).
+Since 2015 member of Journal of Molecular Spectroscopy editorial board.

 Highlights of research include: the first frequency multiplication of BWO radiation